-With a plethora of different models of camera traps now on the market, model choice is a big decision when beginning any camera trapping study.
-This is especially so because the growth of options has been driven mostly by demand from recreational hunters, not researchers, meaning that many of the options may not be suitable for meeting research objectives.
-With that in mind, we have compiled below a list of resources to use when selecting the camera trap model that will best suit the needs of your study.
-However, we note that models change quickly, and we also stress that for most research applications we have found Reconyx cameras to be the most reliable brand, but we highly recommend that you inform yourself to identify which model is best for your research needs.
+Choosing a camera make and model for your study is a big decision.
+The recent increase in available options has largely been driven by demand from recreational hunters, not researchers, such that some options may not necessarily be suitable for your research objectives.
+With that in mind, we have compiled a list of resources to use when selecting the camera trap model that will best suit the needs of your study.
+For most research objectives, we have found Reconyx to be the most reliable brand, but we highly recommend that you inform yourself to identify which model is best for your research needs.

 Resources for Choosing a Camera Trap Model